 Massachusetts allows bankruptcy filers to choose between the state exemption list and a federal exemption list (not all states offer this option).
 However, filers must use one list or the other; they may not mix and match some exemptions from the state list and some exemptions from the federal list.

 Bankruptcy filers in Massachusetts may exempt up to $500,000 in home equity, if they have filed a homestead declaration; for those who haven’t filed a declaration, the exemption if $125,000.
 Massachusetts filers may also exempt $7,500 in equity in a vehicle, and up to $500 worth of books and Bibles.
 Here is a list of Massachusetts exemptions.

 When you file for bankruptcy, you must compare your income to the median Massachusetts income for a household of your size.
 If your income is less than the Massachusetts median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median income for a one-person household in Massachusetts is just under $53,500; these figures change periodically.
+Currently, the median income for a one-person household in Massachusetts is around $57,500; these figures change periodically.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here is a list of Massachusetts agencies that are currently approved to provide this counseling.